 - 1/2 tablespoon oil

 - 1 bay leaf

 - 1/2 teaspoon salt (more or less to taste)

-- Slice the beef about 1/4 inch thick across the large surface (horizontally).
-This can be done with a slicing machine or by the butcher, or by hand with a very sharp knife.
+Slice the beef about 1/4-inch thick across the large surface (horizontally).
+This can be done with a slicing machine, by the butcher, or by hand with a very sharp knife.
 This works best when the meat is partially frozen.
 You should be able to get 4 to 6 slices from the meat.
 Lay beef out flat.

-- Cut pickle lengthwise into strips, dice onion and bacon very finely and set aside.
+Cut pickle lengthwise into strips and dice the onion and bacon very finely and set aside.

-- Roll up from the filled end and tie with string (tie like you are wrapping a present or use a modified blanket stitch), or use turkey lacers (in Germany they are called rouladennadel) to keep them closed.
+Roll up from the filled end and tie with string (tie like you are wrapping a present or use a modified blanket stitch), or use turkey lacers (in Germany they are called rouladennadel) to keep the rolls tightly closed.